bamboo-firewall/docs/README.md

 - [License](#License)

 # What is Bamboo Firewall?
 Bamboo Firewall is an opensource software firewall that supports network segmentation, Central management and Rulers/Polices as code.
+It is a host base firewall, so the policy is very strict.
+Unlike traditional firewalls, it provides many functions for centralized policy setting as tag, label, range, annotations...

 # Community
 You can join the following groups or channels to discuss or ask questions about Bamboo Firewall, and to keep yourself informed of the latest Bamboo Firewall updates: